luiswirth/bsc-thesis/README.md

 ## Approach

 + _Coordinate-Free Simplicial Complex Data Structure_:
   Develop a mesh data structure that represents the computational domain as a simplicial complex without explicit coordinates for vertices.
-Instead, the mesh will store topological information (incidence and adjacency) and associate a metric tensor (geometry) on individual simplicies.
+Instead, the mesh will store topological information (incidence and adjacency) and associate a metric tensor (geometry) on individual simplices.
 + _Finite Element Spaces and Basis Functions_:
   Utilize Whitney forms as basis functions for discretizing differential forms on the simplicial complex.
 These forms are naturally defined on all simplices.
 + _Weak Formulation of the Hodge-Laplace Operator_: